fajao/fajao.github.io/_posts/2022-06-07-SOC_automation_project_part_2.md

 ![Creating new VM_23](/assets/img/soc_project/part2/023.png)

-Create a user account with a name and password.
+Insert the name and password of your user account.

 ![Creating new VM_24](/assets/img/soc_project/part2/024.png)